.277 Fury: Specifications

 The cartridge uses a case that is the same length and diameter as the .308 Winchester.
-It boasts a very high chamber pressure (maximum average pressure, MAP) of 80000 psi in the SAAMI standard.
+It has a very high chamber pressure (maximum average pressure, MAP) of 80000 psi in the SAAMI standard.
 It also means that the .277 Fury is normally chambered in small arms that are capable of handling the accompanying bolt thrust safely.

-The SAAMI warns that MAP levels greater than 65000 psi may present an increased risk of unsafe cartridge-case or firearm rupture and thus will require new cartridge-case and firearm designs that depart from traditional manufacturing practices, including the use of materials, construction methods, production lines, and other important design criteria.
+The SAAMI warns that MAP levels greater than 65000 psi may present an increased risk of unsafe cartridge case or firearm rupture and thus will require new cartridge case and firearm designs that depart from traditional manufacturing practices, including the use of materials, construction methods, production lines, and other important design criteria.
 On ammunition intended to exceed 65000 psi, SIG uses a "hybrid" cartridge case design.
 Each "hybrid" case consists of a stainless steel base coupled to a brass body via an aluminium locking washer.
-Stainless steel has a significantly higher yield strength than brass, allowing the engineers to use higher maximum average pressure (MAP) chamber-pressure levels.
+Stainless steel has a significantly higher yield strength than brass, allowing the use of higher maximum average pressure (MAP) chamber-pressure levels.

-The higher MAP enables a 135 gr projectile to achieve a muzzle-velocity of 3000 ft/s from a 16 in barrel, compared to 2750 ft/s for a 135 gr projectile in a brass-case reduced-power "practice" load.
+The higher MAP enables a 135 gr projectile to achieve a muzzle velocity of 3000 ft/s from a 16 in barrel, compared to 2750 ft/s for a 135-grain projectile in a brass-case reduced-power "practice" load.

 Ammunition types

-SIG's commercial catalogue contains both high-power loads using a hybrid cartridge, and reduced-power "practice" loads using a brass cartridge.
+SIG's commercial catalogue contains both high-power loads using a hybrid cartridge and reduced-power "practice" loads using a brass cartridge.
 Commercial types include: